2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 It's the sixth season of the College Football Playoff.
-This season's game will see one of LSU, Clemson, Ohio State or Oklahoma win the National Championship Game.
-Below, get the date, time and TV channel for the title game.
+This season's game will crown one of LSU, Clemson, Ohio State or Oklahoma win the 2020 National Championship Game.
+Below, you can get the date, time and TV channel for the title game.

 Last season, Clemson routed Alabama 44-16 to win its second CFP national championship and third national title overall in program history.
 The CFP team will be the winners of LSU vs. Oklahoma in the Peach Bowl and Ohio State vs. Clemson in the Fiesta Bowl.